dleninja/deep-learning-multiclass/README.md

 Deep learning uses convolutional neural networks, that can automatically learn features from the image and use these features for classification.
 To train a classifier into one of the three types, it is important to specify the type of ground truth data.

 For instance in the binary classification, the desired output could be a vector with two elements, where each element is equal to 1 or 0.
+If one element is equal to 1, the other is equal to 0.
+> Example:
+>
+> For x<sub>1</sub>: y<sub>1</sub> = [1 0]
+>
+> For x<sub>2</sub>: y<sub>2</sub> = [0 1]

 In the multiclass classification, the desired output could be a vector, where each element is equal to 1 or 0, and if one element is equal to 1, the remaining elements are equal to 0.
-Example:

 ---